automock/automock.dev/docs/getting-started/philosophy.md

 Specially designed for Inversion of Control (IoC) and Dependency Injection  scenarios, Automock seamlessly merges automated mocking into diverse DI and testing frameworks.
-This ensures a smooth and impactful testing experience, empowering you to dissect and evaluate individual components with confidence, augmenting the efficiency and reliability of your unit testing journey.
+This ensures a smooth and impactful testing experience, empowering you to test individual components with confidence, augmenting the efficiency and reliability of your unit testing journey.

 ### Our Beliefs: Shaping the Philosophy of Automock